microsoft/Flash_University/CLR_via_CSharp/CH14_Strings/Strings/Strings.md

 ## three main ways to switch between numeric types and char
 1. Casting
 2. Convert type
-2. Iconvertible
+2. IConvertible

 ## System.String
-- you don't need a new operateor to create a new string
+- you don't need a new operator to create a new string
 - It is a primitive type
 - Reference type w/ value type properties
 - in il, you'll see a ldstr rather than a newobj ctor for construction\